barbazul/1kfa/mod_guide_player.md

 Daily-use amounts of money and food are not tracked.
 It is assumed your character will always be able to scrounge a meal somehow.
-Unless it is relevant to the drama of the fictional situation or inspired by the Touchstone List, small monetary transactions may be abridged or assumed.
+Unless it is relevant to the drama of the fictional situation or inspired by the Touchstone List (see the GM Guide), small monetary transactions may be abridged or assumed.

 It is also not necessary to exactly measure movement speed or the sizes of all the gear carried or to track the body part to which the gear